The Five QIPCO British Champions Series Categories

-For horseracing’s speed merchants, the QIPCO British Champions Series Sprint category comprises three races over the minimum distance of 5 furlongs (1,000 metres), the Betfred Temple Stakes (Haydock, 26 May 2012), King’s Stand Stakes (Royal Ascot, 19 June 2012) and Coolmore Nunthorpe Stakes (York, 24 August), and four races over 6 furlongs (1,200 metres), the Diamond Jubilee Stakes (Royal Ascot, 23 June), Darley July Cup (Newmarket, 14 July), Betfred Sprint Cup (Haydock, 8 September) and the finale on QIPCO British Champions Day, the QIPCO British Champions Sprint Stakes (Ascot, 20 October).
+For horseracing’s speed merchants, the QIPCO British Champions Series Sprint category comprises two races over the minimum distance of 5 furlongs (1,000 metres), the King’s Stand Stakes (Royal Ascot, 14 June 2014) and Coolmore Nunthorpe Stakes (York, 19 August), and five races over 6 furlongs (1,200 metres), the Commonwealth Cup - which is exclusive to three-year-olds - (Royal Ascot, 17 June), the Diamond Jubilee Stakes (Royal Ascot, 18 June), Darley July Cup (Newmarket, 9 July), Betfred Sprint Cup (Haydock, 3 September) and the finale on QIPCO British Champions Day, the newly-upgraded Group 1 QIPCO British Champions Sprint Stakes (Ascot, 15 October).

-All seven races are open to horses aged three years and up, with the Coolmore Nunthorpe Stakes also open to two-year-olds.
+All of the sprint contests, bar the Commonwealth Cup, are open to horses aged three years and up, with the Coolmore Nunthorpe Stakes also open to two-year-olds.

-The Mile (1,600 metres) category starts with two races for three-year-olds only, the QIPCO 2000 Guineas (Newmarket, 5 May) and the St James’s Palace Stakes (Royal Ascot, 19 June), and two races for four-year-olds and older horses, the JLT Lockinge Stakes (Newbury, 19 May) and the Queen Anne Stakes (Royal Ascot, 19 June).
+The Mile (1,600 metres) category starts with two races for three-year-olds only, the QIPCO 2000 Guineas (Newmarket, 30 April) and the St James’s Palace Stakes (Royal Ascot, 14 June), and two races for four-year-olds and older horses, the Al Shaqab Lockinge Stakes (Newbury, 14 May) and the Queen Anne Stakes (Royal Ascot, 14 June).

-The last three races pitch the three-year-olds against their older rivals in the QIPCO Sussex Stakes (Goodwood, 1 August), the Shadwell Joel Stakes (Newmarket, 28 September) and the big one, the Queen Elizabeth II Stakes on QIPCO British Champions Day (Ascot, 20 October).
-With prize money of £1million, it is Europe's richest mile race.
+The last three races pitch the three-year-olds against their older rivals in the Qatar Sussex Stakes (Goodwood, 27 July), the newly-added Kingdom of Bahrain Sun Chariot Stakes - which is exclusive to fillies and mares - (Newmarket, 1 October) and the big one, the Queen Elizabeth II Stakes on QIPCO British Champions Day (Ascot, 15 October).
+With prize money of £1 million, it is Europe's richest mile race.

 With races ranging in distance from 1¼ miles (2,000 metres) to 1½ miles (2,400 metres), the QIPCO British Champions Series Middle Distance category is the most important of all, full of hugely valuable, iconic contests.

-The Investec Coronation Cup (Epsom, 1 June, four-year-olds and up, 1½ miles) and the world famous Investec Derby (Epsom, 2 June, three-year-olds only, 1½ miles) are followed by the Prince of Wales’s Stakes (Royal Ascot, 20 June, four-year-olds and up, 1¼ miles).
+The Investec Coronation Cup (Epsom, 4 June, four-year-olds and up, 1½ miles) and the world-famous Investec Derby (Epsom, 4 June, three-year-olds only, 1½ miles) are followed by the Prince of Wales’s Stakes (Royal Ascot, 15 June, four-year-olds and up, 1¼ miles).

-Thereafter the age groups clash in the Coral-Eclipse Stakes (Sandown Park, 7 July, 1¼ miles), the King George VI and Queen Elizabeth Stakes (sponsored by Betfair, Ascot, 21 July, 1½ miles), the Juddmonte International (York, 22 August, 1¼ miles) and Britain's richest ten furlong race, the £1.3m QIPCO Champion Stakes (1¼ miles), at Ascot on QIPCO British Champions Day (20 October).
+Thereafter the age groups clash in the Coral-Eclipse (Sandown Park, 2 July, 1¼ miles), the King George VI and Queen Elizabeth Stakes (sponsored by QIPCO, Ascot, 23 July, 1½ miles), the Juddmonte International (York, 17 August, 1¼ miles) and Britain's richest ten-furlong race, the £1.3m QIPCO Champion Stakes (1¼ miles), at Ascot on QIPCO British Champions Day (15 October).

 In the QIPCO British Champions Series Long Distance category come the stamina-sapping races for horses that can stay the trip - the "stayers".